 It's a huge jump of nearly 40 years for our next episode broadcast on this day.
 That would be 2013's The Rings of Akhaten, broadcast at 6.15pm and watched by 7.23 million viewers.

 Just one classic episode and one modern episode broadcast on this day.
 The classic being the opening episode of 1973's Planet of the Daleks, which was watched by a mighty 11 million viewers.
 The modern being the second story of Series 3, The Shakespeare Code, an episode which was watched by 7.23 million.

 Back to 1967 for episode 1 of the Second Doctor adventure The Faceless Ones, a story which was watched by 8 million viewers and would see Ben and Polly depart the TARDIS.
-Then in 1972 another new adventure got underway, this time for the Third Doctor, with episode 1 of The Mutants drawing an audience of 9.1 million.
+Finally, we wrap up another week in Doctor Who history with a trip to 1972 for another new adventure which got underway on this day, this time for the Third Doctor.
+Episode 1 of The Mutants drawing an audience of 9.1 million.

 That's it for this week, but did you watch any of these adventures live?
 We'd love to hear your memories about any of them.
 Tell us in the comments below.

 Until next Sunday...